sergleonov/pvmkernel/README.md

 - [ ] Write `zero_page()` - **larciniega27**
 - [ ] Write proper versions of the above functions that handle errors correctly.- sherlyn, mayisa and lindsay
 - [ ] Write stub code to transition into virtual addressing for the kernel by using the page table created by `map_all_devices()`. - **kbarrett27**
-- [ ] Choose a kernel from Project-2 as a starting point to which to add these functions. - **larciniega27**
+- [ ] Choose a kernel from Project-2 as a starting point to which to add these functions. - **Teamwork!**

 ## Tasks